Snacks & Treats

 I’m sharing the cookie recipe so grab a cookie cutter and let’s get going!
 And if you’re looking for another pumpkin recipes that kids can easily help with, try our two-ingredient pumpkin muffins.

 You'll Also Love: Monster Finger Halloween Cookies

-Start by melting a little butter and a couple packages of jumbo marshmallows in the microwave.
+Start by melting the butter and a couple packages of jumbo marshmallows in the microwave on high for 1-2 minutes.
 According to my eight-year-old, watching the marshmallows puff is spellbinding.
 I agree.

 Vanilla is a common ingredient in rice crispy treats, but cinnamon adds a pinch of bewitchment to this version.
-The flavour difference is subtle, but sublime.
-Stir well.
+Add both in and mix until smooth.

-Now for a little alchemy: combine the marshmallow mix and the rice crispies.
+Now for a little alchemy: in a large bowl, combine the marshmallow mix and the rice crispies.

-Once everything has firmed up, the “carving” can begin.
-Sam and I used a 3 ½ inch pumpkin-shaped cookie cutter but adjust according to your preferences.
+Once everything has firmed up (you can let sit for about an hour or place in the fridge), the “carving” can begin.
+Sam and I used a 3 ½ inch pumpkin-shaped cookie cutter, but adjust according to your preferences.